Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Exit Probability for

-\section{Exit probability for $q=0$}
+\section{Exit Probability for $q=0$}

-In the pure majority-rule regime, where $q=0$, the dynamics is up-down symmetric and $c=1/2$ is a fixed point.
-The standard quadrature solution for the exit probability $E(c)$, satisfying the backward FP equation as in Eq.~\eqref{eq:FP_exit_main} is given by
+In the pure majority-rule regime ($q=0$), the dynamics is up-down symmetric and $c=1/2$ is the symmetry point.
+The exit probability $E(c)$ satisfies the backward FP equation in Eq.~\eqref{eq:FP_exit_main}, with boundary conditions $E(0)=0$ and $E(1)=1$.
+Its standard quadrature form is